sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ### Advanced cluster usage : loading modules

-During our various analysis, we will call onto numerous software.
+During our various analysis, we will call upon numerous software.

-Fortunately, in most case we do not have to install each of these ourselves onto the cluster : they have already been packaged and prepared to be made available to you or your code.
+Fortunately, in most cases we do not have to install each of these ourselves onto the cluster : they have already been packaged, prepared and made available to you or your code. <!-- Thank your sys admins!-->

-However, by default these are not loaded and you have to explicitely load the module containing the software you want in your script (or in the interactive shell session).
+However, by default, these are not loaded, and you have to explicitly load the module containing the software you want in your script (or in the interactive shell session).

-**Question:** Why aren't all the module already pre-loaded ?
+**Question:** Why aren't all the modules already pre-loaded ?

 ??? done "Answer"